A strong, clear signal in a world of noise.

 Any social platform that believes that all memories are happy – and that all grieving must be in accordance with Western sentiments – is storing up a world of problems for itself.

 But with a claimed 1.5 billion users worldwide, why does no one internally at Facebook ask obvious questions about its decisions?
 That’s where its core challenge now lies.
-Facebook simply doesn’t know how selective it’s being – even if we might concur with its selections in our personal lives and in our own private experiences.
+Facebook simply doesn’t know how selective it’s being.
 To put it bluntly, Facebook needs to employ some cynics.

 Mounting criticism suggests that it needs a change of perspective soon – at least, if it genuinely wants to be a global platform.
 Otherwise it risks alienating as many people as it empowers.